andris9/n3/README.md

 -------

 MIT.
 If you make any impromevents to the POP3 server code, then it would be nice to push the changes to here also.

-NB
---

-Any help getting **STLS** running would be greatly appreciated!
-Currenlty I have no clue how to achieve this.
-Shouldn't be very hard, I just don't know much about secure connections.